Provisional Irish Republican Army arms importation: United States

 To continue and escalate its armed campaign, the IRA needed to be better equipped, which meant securing modern small arms.
 In previous campaigns, weapons had been secured before hostilities commenced via raids on British and Irish Army bases.
 In 1969–1971, this was no longer feasible.
 By 1972, the IRA had large quantities of modern small arms, including Armalite rifles, manufactured and purchased in the United States.
 The AR-18 rifle in particular was found to be well suited for urban guerilla warfare as its small size and folding stock made it easy to conceal.
 Moreover, it was capable of rapid fire and its high velocity round provided better stopping power.
+Some AR-18s smuggled to Northern Ireland were intercepted before the IRA could get them.

 The primary IRA's gunrunner in the United States was George Harrison, an IRA veteran who had lived in New York since 1938.
 Harrison set up a gunrunning network in America in the 1950s, when he supplied arms for the 1956–1962 Border campaign.
 He bought guns for the IRA from an Italian American arms dealer, George de Meo, who had connections in organised crime.
 Joe Cahill acted as the contact between NORAID and Harrison, and almost all of the smuggled guns went through the network run by the latter.
 In 1971, the RUC seized 700 modern weapons from the IRA, along with two tonnes of high explosive and 157,000 rounds of ammunition, most of which were manufactured in the United States.